How to Build an Excel CRM (+ Free Template)

 Manage your Excel CRM effectively to keep your sales pipelines flowing.

-Here are five tips and tricks to improve productivity and ensure you don’t lose track of any leads.
+Here are four tips and tricks to improve productivity and ensure you don’t lose track of any leads.

 1. Review your data periodically